DevExpress-Examples/asp-net-web-forms-file-manager-open-text-or-spreadsheet-file/Readme.md

     }
 }
 ```
-On the server, the [WindowCallback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControlBase.WindowCallback) event handler determines a format of the selected file and opens the file in the [ASPxSpreadsheet](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxSpreadsheet.ASPxSpreadsheet) component for [spreadcheet formats](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Spreadsheet.DocumentFormat._members#fields); otherwise the document is opened in the [ASPxRichEdit](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxRichEdit.ASPxRichEdit) component.
+On the server, the [WindowCallback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControlBase.WindowCallback) event handler determines the format of the selected file and opens the file in the [ASPxSpreadsheet](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxSpreadsheet.ASPxSpreadsheet) component if it is a [spreadsheet format](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Spreadsheet.DocumentFormat._members#fields); otherwise the document is opened in the [ASPxRichEdit](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxRichEdit.ASPxRichEdit) component.

 ```scharp
 protected void PopupWithDocument_WindowCallback(object source, DevExpress.Web.PopupWindowCallbackArgs e) {